iot-dsa-v2/dslink-java-iothub/README.md

 - Remove - Remove this node.
 - Edit - Edit the connection string and try to connect again.
 - Read Messages - Read device-to-cloud messages from this IoT Hub's EventHub-compatible endpoint.
+  - EventHub Compatible Name - [Found under _Endpoints_ in the Azure Portal.] (https://raw.githubusercontent.com/iot-dsa-v2/dslink-java-v2-iothub/develop/docs/eventhubname.png)
+  - EventHub Compatible Endpoint - [Found under _Endpoints_ in the Azure Portal.] (https://raw.githubusercontent.com/iot-dsa-v2/dslink-java-v2-iothub/develop/docs/eventhubendpt.png)
+  - Partition ID - The partition of the endpoint to read from.
+  - Start Time - The time from which to start reading messages, defaults to the time of invocation.
 - Get File Upload Notifications - Read any file upload notifications that this IoT Hub receives.
 These get sent to the IoT Hub whenever one of its devices uploads a file to Azure blob storage.

 **Child Nodes**